 Features & Capabilities

 This is a general checklist of features and items that you may find are important for your type of sewing.
-See the glossary at the end of the book for a definition of any of these terms.

 - Top Speed – Home sergers run at 1300 to 1500 SPM (stitches per minute).
 This is much faster than you would think because a serger makes a complete stitch every cycle.
 In contrast a sewing machine takes two cycles to make an overedge stitch.
 If a fast home sewing machine can sew normal stitching at 1000 SPM the same machine could only sew an overedge stitch at 500 SPM.
 This means that the serger would be about three times faster than the domestic sewing machine.
 This is because the serger has one needle and two loopers that are all forming the stitch at the same time whereas the sewing machine needle has to do all the work when a sewing machine makes the overedge stitch.